deankoch/wxArchive/docker/readme.md

 * "fit_rap"        : fits a temporal model to the data at fine resolution
 * "impute_rap"     : fills missing time points at fine resolution
 * "update_gfs"     : downloads from GFS and does some transformation
-* "export"         : writes a copy of daily aggregate data to NetCDF and CSV
+* "export"         : writes a copy of daily aggregate data to NetCDF

 ### NOTES